mapbox/mapbox.js/API.md

         retinaVersion: 'examples.map-zswgei2n'
       }).setView([40, -74.50], 9);

+### Browser Compatibility

+MapBox.js aims to be compatible with **IE8+, Chrome, Safari, Firefox, Opera, Mobile Safari, and other [modern browsers](http://browsehappy.com/)**.
+Browser-specific issues should be reported [in the issue tracker](https://github.com/mapbox/mapbox.js/issues?state=open).

+The fragility of Internet Explorer and programming in general makes it simple to break code with subtle changes.
+We recommend checking code in [jshint](http://jshint.com/) as a first-line measure and [enabling browser debug tools](http://debugbrowser.com) to obtain precise error reports and debugging information that you should share as part of your debugging.

 ### Viewport

 Modern mobile browsers now support scaling of webpages by leveraging the meta tag `viewport`.
 This enlarges the window making your map look better on a mobile device.
 Simply include this in the head of your document: